Android P Review: Best Features in the New Version of Android

 New APIs allow applications to work with more than one camera at a time.
 This means that developers will be able to create applications that use dual or triple cameras even if the manufacturer hasn’t provided support.
 Besides, apps will now have access to data on optical image stabilization (OIS) functionality.
 Neural interfaces and autofill tools built into Android have also been improved.
 Android will also support images in HEIF format.

 On the whole, I liked the presentation, especially the new features designed to help people control how they use smartphones.
 However, Android has a huge problem with fragmentation.
-To use the new Android version, you need either to buy a new phone (usually a flagship) or have a Pixel device.
+To use the new Android version, you need either to buy a new phone (usually a flagship) or to have a Pixel device.
 That’s really sad.

 Modern flagship devices have great capabilities, but device manufacturers rarely or never update them, so they quickly become outdated.